DiffusionNFT: Online Diffusion Reinforcement with Forward Process: Diffusion Reinforcement via Negative-aware Finetuning

-\paragraph{Reinforcement Guidance.} We posit that negative feedback is crucial to policy improvement.
+\paragraph{Reinforcement Guidance.} We posit that negative feedback is crucial to policy improvement, especially for diffusion\footnote{We find that finetuning only on the positive data leads to collapse (Section~\ref{sec:ablation})}.
 Rather than treating $\pi^+$ as an optimization \textit{point}, we leverage both negative and positive data to derive an improvement \textit{direction} $\Delta \in \mathbb{R}^n$.
 The training target is defined as

 where $\vv$ is the velocity predictor of the diffusion model, $\beta$ is a hyperparameter.
 This definition formally resembles diffusion guidance such as Classifier-Free Guidance (CFG)~\citep{ho2022classifier}.
 We term $\Delta(\vx_t, \vc, t)\in \mathbb{R}^n$ \textit{reinforcement guidance}, and $\frac{1}{\beta} \in \mathbb{R}$ guidance strength.